tarheel105/105-Unit-3/README.md

 These materials have been adapted from the excellent lessons created by the staff at the [Research Hub](https://github.com/UNC-Libraries-data) of UNC's Davis Library.

+This repository also contains instructions for creating your own README files and including an inline image with a data visualization.
+These instructions are outlined below in the sections **Guidance on README files** and **Adding Data Visualizations**.

 ## Guidance on README files
 When writing your own README files remember the contents of this document should contain: